History of the Chile national football team: 1950 World Cup

 The 1950 edition of the FIFA World Cup was held in Brazil.
-The Chilean manager at the tournament was Alberto Bucciardi, while the team captain was goal keeper Sergio Livingstone.
+The Chilean manager at the tournament was Alberto Bucciardi, while the team captain was goalkeeper Sergio Livingstone.
 "La Roja" were in group 2 and Chile lost their first two games against Spain and England, both with a score of 2–0.
 The last match was played against the United States, which Chile won by a score of 5–2, but it was not enough for Chile to advance to the next round.

 1962 World Cup

 The 1962 World Cup in Chile was the third World Cup hosted on South American soil.

 In 1960 the Great Chilean earthquake struck the country with the highest magnitude ever recorded: 9.5 on the Richter scale.
 Despite the disaster, plans went ahead for Chile to be the host nation of this World Cup tournament.

 They won their first match, against Switzerland, by 3–1.
 The second match against Italy, which they won 2–0, became known as the Battle of Santiago.
 Although only two players were sent off by the English referee Ken Aston, the match saw repeated, deliberate attempts from players on both sides to harm opponents, and the teams needed police protection to leave the field in safety.

 Chile defeated European champions USSR, to earn a semi-final against defending World Champions Brazil, but a capacity crowd of 76,600 watched Brazil beat the hosts 4–2.
 Chile eventually went on to take third place in a 1–0 victory over Yugoslavia in the playoff.

 The team is said to have eaten Swiss cheese before beating Switzerland, spaghetti before beating Italy, and drank vodka before beating the USSR.
 They also drank coffee before the match against Brazil, although they did not win that match.
 This was Chile's best performance in a World Cup.